ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/intro.md

 ¹ClickHouse Connect has been tested against the listed platforms.
-Because it can run in pure Python (without the optional C optimizations), it is likely to work on any support Python installation.
+Because it can run in pure Python (without the optional C optimizations), it is likely to work on most recent Python installations.

 ²Again SQLAlchemy support is limited primarily to query functionality.
 The full SQLAlchemy API is not supported.